top of page

 GOING THROUGH A LAYOFF OR PREPARING FOR RETIREMENT CAN BE A VERY STRESSFUL, OVERWHELMING, AND EMOTIONAL TIME.

-If you've recently experienced a layoff amidst the current economic challenges, know that you're not alone.
-The uncertainty that comes with a layoff can be overwhelming, but there are seven steps you can take to navigate through this period and perhaps even turn it into an opportunity for growth.
-These steps will assist you in assessing whether you need to pursue another job opportunity or consider planning for retirement.
+If you've recently experienced a layoff amidst the current economic challenges and shifting federal and state policies, know that you're not alone.
+The uncertainty surrounding workforce reductions and return-to-office mandates can be overwhelming, but there are seven steps you can take to navigate through this period and turn it into an opportunity for stability and growth.
+These steps will help you assess whether you should seek another job or begin planning for a secure retirement.

 Where Do I Begin?